 GB Pizza in Margate is a trendy Pizza parlour that focuses on producing quality thin based pizza.
 It is only a few doors down from Domino Pizza and the contrast could not be more marked.
 The tables are refectory style but if your lucky you can also grab a window seat with a sea view.
 We shared a chorizo and chilli pizza which was super hot and absolutely delicious.
 They also import Gelupo Ice Cream from London, which again reflects their approach to quality.
 The staff were efficient with a friendly laid back manner.
 Food is ordered at the counter and delivered to the table.

-GB Pizza are going places, more specifically they are opening a branch in Exmouth Market in foodie Clerkenwell in London, where they will fit right in.
+GB Pizza are going places, more specifically they are opening a pop up in Exmouth Market in foodie Clerkenwell in London, where they will fit right in.
 So they are reversing the ‘DFL – Down from London’ trend to be ‘UFK – Up from Kent’.
 I really hope they expand within Kent though, I would love to have a local branch – please come to Ramsgate.

 The sun was shining on Boxing Day so it was perfect weather for a coastal walk along the Viking Trail, starting at Ramsgate and finishing in Margate.
 We had not planned to eat out, but after the 5 mile plus walk we were seriously hungry.
 When we arrived in Margate we found there were very few places open – ok we could have checked in advance and planned better, but sometimes it’s the unplanned days that work out the best.
 There were a couple of places that were full of people that we could have gone too, but they looked like the sort of places that were busy because they were open rather than for any other reason, which was why we were saved by The Lifeboat.
 It is an award winning pub, and I can see why – the food, drink and service were pretty special.
 We were well looked after by the lady who was literally manning The Lifeboat on her own.